 Wildlife At Killbear Provincial Park

 There are many types of wildlife at Killbear Provincial Park including fox, birds, moose, deer, and black bears.
 Given the name of the park, it should be no surprise that black bears frequent the park.
 Please remember to keep all food out of reach in bear-proof bins or hanging out of reach.
-You can be fined by park staff if you leave food out in your campsite.
+You can be fined by park staff if you leave food out at your campsite.

 If you’re planning a visit to Killbear Provincial Park, I hope this guide helps you along the way.
 But if you’ve made the trip already, tell us about your experience and let us know if we missed anything.
 Or, tag our Instagram account with your photos.
 We would love to share in your travels.